MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 You can add your bot to a live website as an IFrame.
 Your live website can be a customer-facing external website or an internal site, like a SharePoint or Yammer site.

-You can also add the bot to your Power Apps portal.
+You can also add the bot to your Power Apps admin center.

 **Add bot to your website:**